 4. Request any employer required forms/information from the Career Center.

 5. Provide regular supervision and learning opportunities to the CO-OP student.

 6. Have expertise in the area in which the CO-OP is working.

-7. Complete Employer Evaluation (request from CPD at the end of the term) of the CO-OP’s work which will be submitted to Career Planning and Development.
+7. Complete Employer Evaluation (request from CPD at the end of the term) of the CO-OP’s work which will be submitted to the Career Center.
 Not required for Professional Practice.

 8. Work with the student to complete the required paperwork.

 Compensation for a co-op is usually higher than that of an internship and close to market wages for the industry.